Symptoms of Dehydration in Elderly People

 Why Choose the Villas at San Bernardino?

-Our caring family at the Villas at San Bernardino understands that we face obstacles as we grow older.
+Our caring family at the Villas at San Bernardino understands senior living and that we face obstacles as we grow older.
 However, being old doesn’t mean you will no longer enjoy life.
 At our villas, you can use our assisted living services to help you with your daily activities.
 We also provide memory care services to meet your individual needs.
 We will make it our responsibility to ensure you or your loved ones will always stay hydrated.